skip to Main Content

 3. A contract is executory and can be assumed or rejected under the Bankruptcy Code if, as of the commencement of the bankruptcy case, material performance remains due from both the debtor and non-debtor parties.
 See Regen Capital I, Inc. v.
 Halperin (In re U. S. Wireless Data, Inc.), 547 F.3d 484, 488 n.1 (2d Cir.
 2008) (an executory contract is “a contract under which the obligation of both the bankrupt and the other party to the contract are so far unperformed that the failure of either to complete performance would constitute a material breach excusing the performance of the other.” (citation omitted)).

 4. Typically, having any portion of a prepetition claim treated as an administrative expense or a contract assumed requiring arrearages to be paid and future breach claims to be treated as administrative expense claims is welcome news for a creditor, and may encourage a creditor to continue to extend credit to a struggling company.
-If, however, Subchapter V debtors have the ability to defer payment of administrative expenses under 11 U.S.C. § 1191(e), as discussed above, a creditor may have less incentive to transact with a small business that is likely headed for chapter 11 if that credit extension need not be paid in full at the time of confirmation for the debtor to be able to confirm a plan.
+If, however, Subchapter V debtors have the ability to defer payment of administrative expenses under 11 U.S.C. § 1191(e), as discussed above, a creditor may have less incentive to transact with small businesses that are likely headed for Chapter 11 if that credit extension need not be paid in full at the time of confirmation for the debtor to be able to confirm a plan.

 Back To Top